nileshdt/expo-apollo-mongodb-azure-blob/README.md

 ```sh
 cd expo-apollo-mongodb-azure-blob/apollo
 ```
-Then update the file .env with the mongodb values
+Then create and update the file .env with the mongodb values
 ```sh
 MONGO_USER=
 MONGO_PASSWORD=